flyingstick22/DevOps-with-Docker/part3/3.10/README.md

-## Optimizing the image in exercise 1.7
+## Optimizing the image from exercise 1.7

 Image from exercise 1.7 was optimized